General Charles Lennox, 2nd Duke of Richmond1

 F, #102365, b.
 15 November 1739, d.
 2 November 1768

-Lady Elizabeth Keppel was born on 15 November 1739.1 She was the daughter of William Anne van Keppel, 2nd Earl of Albemarle and Lady Anne Lennox.1 She married Francis Russell, Marquess of Tavistock, son of Lt.-Gen. John Russell, 4th Duke of Bedford and Hon.
-Gertrude Leveson-Gower, on 8 June 1764 at Woburn Abbey, Bedfordshire, England.1 She died on 2 November 1768 at age 28 at Lisbon, Portugal, from consumption.1 She was buried on 13 December 1768 at Chenies, Buckinghamshire, England.1 She died intestate and her estate was administered on 10 April 1770.1
+Lady Elizabeth Keppel was born on 15 November 1739.1 She was the daughter of William Anne van Keppel, 2nd Earl of Albemarle and Lady Anne Lennox.1 She married Francis Russell, Marquess of Tavistock, son of Lt.-Gen. John Russell, 4th Duke of Bedford and Lady Gertrude Leveson-Gower, on 8 June 1764 at Woburn Abbey, Bedfordshire, EnglandG.1 She died on 2 November 1768 at age 28 at Lisbon, PortugalG, from consumption.1 She was buried on 13 December 1768 at Chenies, Buckinghamshire, EnglandG.1 She died intestate and her estate was administered on 10 April 1770.1

-As a result of her marriage, Lady Elizabeth Keppel was styled as Marchioness of Tavistock on 8 June 1764.
 From 8 June 1764, her married name became Russell.
+After her marriage, Lady Elizabeth Keppel was styled as Marchioness of Tavistock on 8 June 1764.

 Children of Lady Elizabeth Keppel and Francis Russell, Marquess of Tavistock